Corrugated Cardboard Disposal Ban

-Starting April 1, 2018, clean and dry corrugated cardboard will not be accepted in the landfill, per Lincoln Municipal Code 8.32.040*.
+As of April 1, 2018, clean and dry corrugated cardboard is not accepted in the landfill, per Lincoln Municipal Code 8.32.040*.

 What type of cardboard is not allowed for disposal in the landfill?

 Clean, dry corrugated cardboard is not accepted in the landfill.
 Corrugated cardboard that is soiled with food waste or is completely wet is accepted in the landfill.